creadth/Cache-Refresh-SillyTavern/README.md

 ## How It Works

-1. When you send a message and receive a response, the extension captures the prompt data.
+*   When you send a message and receive a response, the extension captures the prompt data.
-2. It then schedules a series of refresh requests (up to the maximum number configured), if a prompt has been captured.
+*   It then schedules a series of refresh requests (up to the maximum number configured).
+*   If a new message is sent, the refresh timer will stop and then restart after the new response is received.
-3. Each refresh request sends a minimal request to the API to keep the cache alive.
+*   Each refresh request sends a minimal request to the API to keep the cache alive.
-4. A floating status indicator shows the number of remaining refreshes and a countdown timer.
+*   A floating status indicator shows the number of remaining refreshes and a countdown timer.
-5. When the maximum number of refreshes is reached, or no prompt is available, the cycle stops until you send another message and a response is received.
+*   When the maximum number of refreshes is reached, the cycle stops until you send another message and a response is received.

 ## Troubleshooting